 - At a time when teenagers are learning to form relationships, those with acne may lack the self-confidence to go out and make these bonds.
 They become shy and even reclusive.
 The main concern is a fear of negative appraisal by others. in extreme cases a social phobia can develop.

-- Some refuse to go school leading to poor academic performance and possibly future unemployment.
+- Some children with acne refuse to go school, leading to poor academic performance.

-- Some take sick days from work, risking their jobs or livelihood.
+- Some people with acne take sick days from work, risking their jobs or livelihood.